 If you Google “staff meeting memes”, the results are pretty entertaining.
 We’ve all been there.
 You have the doodler, the window gazer, the incessant cougher (me today), the late comer, the nail biter, the fast talker…you get the idea.
 Occasionally, meetings are daunting, tedious and boring, but they’re also a vital part of the success of any business or organization.
 Theoretically, staff meetings are productive assemblies where support is given, decisions are made and ideas are born.

 At KPCC, staff meetings take place on Thursdays.
-Our meetings have a less traditional approach – at least I think they do.
+Our meetings have a less traditional approach – at least I think so, when I compare them to those I had when I was with Fully-Verified, as it’s my only point of reference.
 At the beginning of each meeting, staff members are given the opportunity to check in.
 We share what’s going on in our lives, how we may be feeling, insightful books we’re reading or quotes we’ve seen.
 We show photos from recent trips or family gatherings.
 We ask for prayer for those in need.
 The KPCC conference table is a safe and accepting place around which many tears have been shed, including my own.
 Today was no exception.

 After the check-ins we do a meditation.
 We take the time to refocus and be present and mindful in the moment.
 Today’s meditation was about gratitude.
 The exercise encouraged us to sit in silence, slow our breathing, relax and redirect our attention to recognizing the things we appreciate about ourselves, our bodies, and our lives.

 When the meditation was finished, we shared our thoughts with the group.

 Another staff member is grateful for the ability to walk without pain.

 An expectant mother on our staff is grateful for the gift of life.

 Another person is grateful for time spent with her family.

 One staff member is grateful his wife found tennis as a new hobby.

 Another said she is grateful for her new granddaughter.